 How far back can I search for a lis pendens in GeoData Plus?

-You can search our lis pendens data as far back as you’d like.
+You can search as far back as you’d like.
+In this real estate climate where a property can take months, if not years, to foreclose, we didn’t want to limit our data to just a year.
 Recently, a customer told me that they used another service prior to signing on with us and he was only able to search back one year.
 That was surprising to me, especially in this real estate climate where a property can take much longer than a single year to foreclose.

 How do I take advantage of a lis pendens?